 Packing tips for a trip to Portugal

 15. It’s not standard practice for Portuguese accommodations to have tea-making facilities in guest rooms even if they do have a fridge.
 If you can’t live without your cuppa, pack a travel kettle and a few decent tea bags.
-Be warned that fresh milk is harder to find than UHT in Portugal.
+Be warned that fresh milk is much harder to find than UHT in Portugal so you might prefer black or herbal teas.

 16. Even if you’re travelling to Portugal in winter, you should bring sunglasses and use factor 30 sun cream as minimum if you have fair skin.
 Bring a fold-up umbrella too, just in case.
 You’ll need a hat in summer and insect repellent if, like me, you attract mosquitoes and other biting insects.